jeremytammik/voltage_controlled_relay/README.md

 We leave the house for a while in June.
 During our absence, I want the hot water heat pump (wwwp) to run on PV as much as possible.
 Hence, a rather hurried final first implementation and live test before leaving.
-I eliminate R1 and just left R2 implemented using the DPDT relay with the relay driver described above:
+I eliminate R1 and just left R2 implemented using the DPDT relay with the relay driver transistor switch described above:

 <table>
   <tr>